Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Introduction

-Active fluids comprise a variety of systems composed by elements immersed in a fluid environment which can convert some form of energy into directed motion~\cite{MarchettiRMP}; as such they are intrinsically out-of-equilibrium in the absence of any external forcing .
-These systems typically display complex collective phenomena, characterized by long-ranged correlations and large density fluctuations~\cite{RamaARCMP}, exhibit a the ability to form a rich variety of patterns~\cite{Budrene}, and display non-equilibrium changes of state, such as a flocking~\cite{Vicsek}, clustering~\cite{Peruani}, or mobility induced phase transitions~\cite{Cates,Buttinoni}.
-Fundamental questions arise on how individuals interact and communicate and what is the physical origin of their self-organization.
-Furthermore, the aim of generating motion in miniaturized devices and the development of biomimetic environments have recently boosted the design of micro- and nano-scale self-propelling objects (``microrobots'')~\cite{artswim}.
-In this Letter we present a numerical study of a model system of particles which move responding to gradients of a self-generated concentration field; the latter, diffusing, induces a means of interaction/communication among the active particles.
-Motivated by recent experimental studies~\cite{Bocquet,Palacci-Science}, we consider the dynamics of a layer of self-propelled colloids (SPCs) on a flat wall under the action of gravity embedded in a liquid medium.
-We find that the system develops two distinct dynamical regimes, forming either large scale clusters or a quasi-ordered state with very slow dynamics, depending on the interaction of the colloidal particles with solute.
+Collective behaviour is widespread in Nature: fish schools, insects swarms, bacterial colonies, plankton blooms are but a few instances of it.
+Collective phenomena in Active Matter are characterized by long-ranged correlations and large density fluctuations~\cite{MarchettiRMP,RamaARCMP}, complex pattern-formation~\cite{Budrene}, and non-equilibrium changes of state, such as a flocking~\cite{Vicsek,Cavagna,Ginelli}, clustering~\cite{Peruani2006}, or mobility induced phase separation~\cite{Cates,Buttinoni}.
+Answering key questions on how individuals interact and communicate goes even beyond fundamental goal of unravelling the physical mechanisms at the basis of self-organisation in living systems.
+It will help the design of micro- and nano-scale self-propelled objects~\cite{Paxton,Dreyfus,Howse,Palacci,Ebbens1,Giomi,BechingerRMP,Ebbens2}, with the aim of generating motion in miniaturized devices and developping biomimetic environments \cite{Snezhko,Demiroers,GomezSolano,PopescuEPL}.
+Despite most of these natural and artificial particles displace in a fluid medium, the role played by particle-motion induced hydrodynamic correlations has been essentially overlooked so far.
+Here we present a numerical study of a suspension of non-Brownian colloids which move responding to gradients of a self-generated concentration field~\cite{GLA-PRL,GLA-NJP,PopescuEPJEST,Kapral}; the latter determines, dynamically by diffusion and advection, a means of interaction/communication among the active particles.
+In analogy to typical experimental setups~\cite{Buttinoni,Bocquet,Palacci-Science,Ginot,Maggi}, we consider the dynamics of a layer of self-propelled colloids (SPCs) on a flat wall under the action of gravity embedded in a liquid medium.
+We find that the system develops two distinct dynamic regimes, forming large scale clusters when the interaction of the colloidal particles with solute is of ``chemoattractive'' type.
 We characterize the transition between the two observed non-equilibrium regimes and focus on the morphology and dynamics of the cluster phase.
-With respect to previous studies, we single out quantitatively, for the first time, the impact of hydrodynamics on the collective dynamics of active Janus colloidal suspensions.\\ {\it Model and numerical details.} The 3$d$ Navier-Stokes equations for the fluid (solvent $+$ solute) velocity field $\mathbf{u}$ and for the solute concentration field $c$~\cite{footnote1}, which read
+With respect to previous studies, we single out quantitatively, for the first time, the impact of solvent hydrodynamics on the collective dynamics of suspensions of active self-diffusiophoretic Janus colloids.\\